15A NCAC 02S .0102 DEFINITIONS

 (10) "Dry-Cleaning Business" means a business having engaged in dry-cleaning operations or the operation of a wholesale distribution facility at a facility site.

 (11) "Environmental media" means soil, sediment, surface water, groundwater, air, or other physical substance.

 (12) "Engineering controls" means physical modifications to a site to reduce or eliminate the potential for exposure to chemicals of concern.

 (13) "Exposure pathway" means the course that a chemical of concern takes or may take from a source area to a receptor.
-Each exposure pathway includes a source or release from a source of a chemical of concern, a potential point of exposure, an exposure route and the potential receptor.
+Each exposure pathway includes a source or release from a source of a chemical of concern, a point of exposure, an exposure route, and the receptor.

 (15) "Hazard Index" means the sum of two or more hazard quotients for chemicals of concern or multiple exposure pathways to a particular receptor.

 (16) "Hazard quotient" means the ratio of level of exposure of a chemical of concern over a specified time period to a reference dose for that chemical of concern derived for a similar exposure period.